Plymouth: Early defence and Renaissance

 During the 16th century, locally produced wool was the major export commodity.
 Plymouth was the home port for successful maritime traders, among them Sir John Hawkins, who led England's first foray into the Atlantic slave trade, as well as Sir Francis Drake, Mayor of Plymouth in 1581–2.
 Crews for the first English failed settlement attempt at Roanoke Colony in North America departed in 1587 under Sir Walter Raleigh's and Drake's leadership; returning bearing maize, tobacco and potatoes.

 In 1588, according to legend, Drake insisted on completing his game of bowls on the Hoe before engaging the Spanish Armada.
-In 1620 the Pilgrims set sail for the New World from Plymouth, establishing Plymouth Colony – the second English colony in what is now the United States.
-In 1625, the Mayor estimated that African slavers captured that summer about 1,000 villagers from the town's area, to be sold in Africa.
+In 1620, the Pilgrims set sail for the New World from Plymouth, establishing Plymouth Colony – the second English colony in what is now the United States (Note: The first was Jamestown in 1607.)

+In 1625, the mayor estimated that African slavers captured that summer about 1,000 villagers, from the town's area, to be sold in Africa.